Towards Digital Enterprise

 So what is the deal with drawings and written specifications not being sufficient to define more complex systems?

-Well, engineering drawings are geared towards representing the geometry of parts and how these parts come together as assemblies.
+Engineering drawings are geared towards representing the geometry of parts and how these parts come together as assemblies.
 But what if electronics, electrics, and software are involved?
 The answer is more drawings and some documents, this time called schematics, or diagrams, and datasheets.
 Each of these individually tries to represent one specific aspect of a part or a product, but when you combine parts to a product the different systems interact, and this is where traditional engineering documentation fails.
 Even though engineers do their best to describe all aspects of a complex mechatronic system, drawings, schematics, diagrams, and all the other documents do not form an easily understandable and coherent definition of the entire system.

 If it is hard for the engineers creating the system to document it fully, imagine how hard it is for anyone downstream to interpret such documentation!
-And everything needs to be kept together even if some small detail changes.
+Furthermore, everything needs to be kept together even if some small detail changes.
 When someone gets some small detail wrong, millions of Euros or even lives might be at stake.

 Why are models a better way to describe systems?